-A lot of what we hear, see and experience in our formative years, plays a part in the running of our lives, but as insecure children, we then become insecure adults.
-Nothing changes, we just become good at masking our insecurities, so the outside world doesn’t see what we feel.
+A lot of what we hear, see and experience in the early years, play a part in the running of our lives.
+As insecure children, we become insecure adults.
+Nothing changes, we just become good at masking our insecurities, so the outside world doesn’t see what we feel inside.

 Insecurities and fears, which cannot be placed or identified in that moment, are also likely to go back further.
 Everything we’ve heard or seen are stored in our subconscious, recorded as a memory, together with the feelings that went with those experiences.